bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 ![image](https://user-images.githubusercontent.com/24737190/210669149-ef4f7d37-c390-4e95-921c-a943839a6de0.png)

-Low coupling brings flexibility.
-Your code becomes easier to change and test.
+Low coupling increases flexibility and makes your code easir to change and test.

 #### So how do we implement dependency injection?

+Dependency Injection is a technique in which an object *receives* other objects that it depends on, eather than *creating* them.

 In general, do not construct objects that **create** other objects (dependncies).
 Provide a way to inject the dependencies instead.